iamdtms/iamdtms/README.md

 # iamdtms - Dohány Tamás

 Hi, I'm Tom.
-I'm an IT specialist & web/frontend designer.
+I'm an IT specialist & frontend designer.

 Since I was a boy, I have been amazed by many aspects of information technology and the world of web graphics.